-Born in May 1987 in Honolulu, Hawaii, the region's tropical geography, wildlife, and natural beauty served as sources of inspiration while growing up and pursuing his artistic ventures.
-He has also lived in Chicago and since completing his Ethnomusicology degree at the University of Washington, he now resides in San Francisco, where he lives at a cross between art and music.
+Cameron E.G. is an American neo-classical composer and contemporary pyschedelia artist born in May 1987 in Honolulu, Hawaii, the region's tropical nature and beauty served as sources of inspiration while growing up and pursuing his artistic ventures.
+His grandmother, an artist as well, was his mentor.
+At 19, he expressed an intense interest in music and composition, and moved to Seattle earning a degree in ethnomusicology at the University of Washginton.
+He is a bassoonist and resides in San Francisco, where he lives at a cross between art and music.

 I create entire universes on canvas, the more variety on canvas like a mini-ecosystem the better.
 These paintings are the score and foundation of my vision.
 My approach to painting is unconventional, because I pay more attention to the smallest details more so than thinking about it as a zoomed out whole.
 I compose many different variations and rhythms in as many layers (as many as 50) to make the image rich and dense.
 I often paint under a magnifying glass.
 I look for harmonic colors and recurring patterns to produce a melodious and harmonic work of art.
 I find working with tiny details so fascinating, I want to draw peoples attention to it, and make them stop and really look.